Kohte

 The Kohte [ˈkoːtə] is the typical tent of German Scouting and the German Youth Movement.
-Based on the Sami goahti and lavvu and developed in the late 1920s and early 1930s, it is an open-topped tent assembled on-site from four characteristically shaped panels, which are traditionally black, and uses two tent poles lashed together in a V shape, from which the top of the tent is suspended using crossed sticks.
+Based on the Sámi goahti and lavvu and developed in the late 1920s and early 1930s, it is an open-topped tent assembled on-site from four characteristically shaped panels, which are traditionally black, and uses two tent poles lashed together in a V shape, from which the top of the tent is suspended using crossed sticks.
 The central hole serves as a smoke hole, so that a fire inside the tent is possible.

 Construction

 The kohte is assembled on-site from four identical panels of heavy canvas, almost always black, each formed by sewing two triangles together and cutting off the apex.
 The four panels together weigh approximately 10 kg; separately, they can be carried to the campsite by several members of the group.
 The panels are fastened together using either a loop and grommet system or a loop-strap system, depending on the manufacturer.
 A vertical base may be added under the panels.

 The tent is suspended by means of two crossed sticks from two long poles that are lashed together to form a V shape or A-frame, usually outside the tent; it can also be secured to an overhanging tree branch.
 It is secured to the ground with pegs.
 Traditionally, both the poles and the pegs are cut on-site rather than transported.

 The assembled tent sleeps four to eight and has a smoke hole, so a fire can be lit inside; in rainy weather, this is covered with a tarpaulin.